 In a food processor, combine both beans, garlic, rosemary, and panko crumbs.
 Pulse until smooth.
 Add egg and pulse until combined.
 (If you do not have a food processor you can mash the beans with a potato masher or forks and add remaining ingredients.)
 Shape into 4 burgers.

 Heat oil in a large skillet over medium heat.

-Cook burgers until they are heated through and golden brown.
+Cook burgers until they are heated through, about 4 minutes per side until golden brown.
 They should reach an internal temperature of 145*.